 The elegant Teresa Hotel was granted landmark status by the city of New York in 1993.
 Built in 1914, it did not segregate until 1940.
 Until then, many of black America’s most notable performers; Josephine Baker, Ray Charles, Jimi Hendrix, Louis Armstrong, Dorothy Dandridge, Duke Ellington, Nat King Cole, Lena Horne, Count Basie could not lodge there.

 In 1960 President Kennedy stopped at the Teresa on a presidential tour.
-Fidel Castro once rented 80 rooms at the hotel and was visited by Khrushchev, Nehru and Malcom X. In 1970 it was converted into an office building.
+Fidel Castro once rented 80 rooms at the hotel and was visited by Khrushchev, Nehru and Malcolm X. In 1970 it was converted into an office building.
 Though you can only visit this building from the outside, it’s still one of the best things to do in Harlem.

-Many African-American artists have passed through The Apollo Theater since it opened in 1941; Ella Fitzgerald, Billie Holiday, Luther Vandros, The Godfather of Soul, James Brown and Gladys Knight to mention a few.
+Many African-American artists have passed through The Apollo Theater since it opened in 1941; Ella Fitzgerald, Billie Holiday, Luther Vandross, The Godfather of Soul, James Brown and Gladys Knight to mention a few.
 The theater’s fortunes rose and fell along with the neighborhood but it still remains one of New York’s great art venues and one of Harlem’s top attractions.
-Amateur Night happens most Wednesday’s and is a must-see and one of the most fun things to do in Harlem.
+Amateur Night happens most Wednesdays and is a must-see and one of the most fun things to do in Harlem.

 For weekend brunch with spectacular jazz, my favorite was The Cecil on 118th Street which has now merged with Minton’s Playhouse next door.
 Now you get the best of both worlds; great music and terrific food…all in one place!